-Each year the School of Sports and Nutrition receives exchange students from abroad.
-They study here for one or two semesters under the terms of a bilateral agreement between the School of Sports and Nutrition and their home university.
+Each year the Faculty of Sports and Nutrition receives exchange students from abroad.
+You study here for one semester under the terms of a bilateral agreement between the Faculty of Sports and Nutrition and your home university.

 The Sport Development minor addresses social challenges through sport in a national and international context.
 The aims of Sport Development are inclusion, empowering people and building communities through sustainable sport programmes.
 Subjects cover a diverse range of topics, including capacity building, sport policy and governance, social entrepreneurship and intercultural communication.

 The High Performance Sport minor focuses on the management aspects within the world of High Performance Sport.
 This industry is dedicated to striving for excellence and you will be taught in such an environment.
 The subjects covered include sport policy and governance, sport marketing, sport media and sport law, among many others.

 The Creating Food Concepts in Europe minor is part of the Bachelor’s programme Nutrition and Dietetics.
 The focus is on the creation of innovative food concepts.
 Taking an interdisciplinary approach, the courses combine knowledge about food cultures, product design, consumer research and functional food science with economics, international marketing, intercultural management and business ethics.

 In the Nutrition & Health Promotion – Personal Trainer minor you will be trained to give expert advice in the field of healthy lifestyle, both as a fitness guide as well as a personal trainer.
 The main purpose is to develop and to adjust an appropriate training schedule on an individual basis to enhance one or more performance factors.
 The minor leads up to a Certified Personal Trainer Certificate of the National Strength and Conditioning Association of America (NSCA), an international highly respected degree.